 In your child’s community, we partner with individuals and groups to understand their needs, goals and resources – and find long-term solutions to overcome poverty and improve children’s wellbeing.

-We adapt plans as we begin to see change in children’s lives – so that the community continues to meet its goals.
+We adapt plans as we begin to see change in children’s lives – so that each community continues to meet its goals.
 As more local people get involved, they take increasing ownership of their success.

 As a child sponsor, you’ll hear how you’re supporting work that helps prepare and equip your sponsored child’s community to continue its own development activities, without World Vision’s assistance.

 As we prepare to leave, and your sponsorship draws to a close, it’s time to celebrate!
-Thanks to support from Australians like you, families enjoy better living conditions and are empowered with knowledge and skills to create a brighter future for their children.
+Thanks to support from Australians like you, families enjoy better living conditions and are empowered with knowledge and skills to create a brighter future

 We’ll call you to answer any questions you may have.